fedormyskin/ENN7_website/content/venue.md

 # Local transport and various information on Monopoli

- We recommend seeking accommodation not too far from the conference venue, between Monopoli Station and the historical centre.
-From Monopoli Railway Station to the Museo Diocesano is a fifteen-minute walk.

 Please note that the Museo Diocesano is located in a ZTL (restricted traffic zone: only authorized residents can access by car).
 If you are coming by car, parkings are available in [Piazza Alessandro Manzoni](https://goo.gl/maps/KqxzFZxfhsjVW8ax7) a few steps away from the conference venue.

 ![Map of Monopoli center](/railway_center.png)